sandra-viluckyte/course_final_projects/README.md

 ## How to check?
 - **Python and pdf files can be checked here by clicking on them**
-- **CSV files can be downloaded and opened with Microsoft Excel or a similar program**
+- **Larger CSV files can be downloaded and opened with Microsoft Excel or a similar program**
 - **You will need to download Power BI file by clicking on the URL found in txt file**

 ## Datasets